Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 In some cases (like the entirety of the Windows Operating System), the software costs money *and still spies on you*.

 FOSS stands for 'Free and Open Source.'
-The 'free' part seems pretty straightforward—anyone can use it.
+The 'free' part refers not to cost but to what you can do with it.
+You're free to do whatever you want with it, including modifying the source code of the app.
+There aren't 'terms and conditions' you have to follow.
 The second part—open source—means that all of the code for something can be viewed by anyone.
+This is necessary for the 'free' part of Free and Open Source.
-You can ensure that it's not doing anything harmful or malicious.
+In addition to modifying the code if you need to, you can ensure that it's not doing anything harmful or malicious.
 Furthermore, you can compile the code yourself to *make sure* that the program itself *is* compiled from the code and does what is says it will.
 This is important, because just because a program binary *claims* to be compiled from a certain source doesn't mean it *actually is* compiled from that source.